codeontap/codeontap/docs/development/creating-a-release.md

     git tag -a v<Version> -m "Q?
 20??
 Train|Tram Release"
     git push --tags
     ```

-    NOTE: To align with the readthedocs treatment of version tags, the tag used for the CodeOnTap repo MUST omit the "v" prefix.
+    NOTE: Readthedocs expects tags to comply with [PEP 440](https://www.python.org/dev/peps/pep-0440/#version-scheme).
+Thus the tag used for the CodeOnTap repo MUST omit the "v" prefix, and release candidate suffixes should omit the dash, e.g. ```v5.3.0rc1```.

     [Repositories](./index.md) to be tagged and pushed (in the order shown) are

     1. Gen3 Generation
     2. Gen3 Automation